 I graduated from NTNU as a master student in Industrial Mathematics in 2014.
-I am now a PhD student in Biostatistics at the Department of Mathematical Sciences.
+I am now a PhD student in statistics at the Department of Mathematical Sciences.
 My supervisor is Professor Mette Langaas.

-My research interest is the extreme phenotype sampling design for genetic assocation studies, including likelihood methods for regression models and asymptotic association tests.
+My research interest is the extreme phenotype sampling design for genetic assocation studies, including likelihood methods for regression models with missing data and asymptotic association tests.
 I also work with stochastic models for tumor growth.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2018) Powerful extreme phenotype sampling designs and score tests for genetic association studies.
 Statistics in Medicine. vol. 37 (28).

 - (2018) Cohort-wide deep whole genome sequencing and the allelic architecture of complex traits.
 Nature Communications. vol. 9 (1).

 - (2017) Assessing gene-environment interaction effects of FTO, MC4R and lifestyle factors on obesity using an extreme phenotype sampling design: Results from the HUNT study.
 PLoS ONE. vol. 12 (4).